Parvomay: The Municipality

-The Parvomay Municipality has its administrative centre in the town of Parvomay.
-The consists of three areas, major urban and two suburbs Debar to the South and Liybenovo to the North east.
-The municipality is situated in the most Eastern area of the Plovdiv Pazardzhik plain– part of the Upper Thracian lowlands, with total area of 470,057 decares.
-The Municipality encompasses 17 settlements with population of 32,131 people.
+The administrative center of the Parvomay Municipality is the town of Parvomay.
+It comprises three areas, major urban and two suburbs Debar to the South and Liybenovo to the North East.
+The municipality is situated in the most Eastern area of the Plovdiv Pazardzhik plain– part of the Upper Thracian lowlands, with a total area of 470,057 decares.
+The Municipality encompasses 17 settlements with a population of 32,131 people.
 Villages in Parvomay Municipality in the Plovdiv Province are; Bryagovo (789 inhabitants to 02/05/2006), Bukovo, Byala Reka, Dalbok Izvor, Dobri Do, Dragoynovo, Ezerovo, Gradina, Iskra, Karadjalovo, Vinitsa, Voden.
-Iskra being the largest in the area with a population of 1829 (to 02/05/2006) in the Dragoyna foothills to the south of Parvomay.
+Iskra is the largest in the area with a population of 1829 (to 02/05/2006) in the Dragoyna foothills to the south of Parvomay.

 History

-Fossils of sea shells have been found in the limestone rocks near the village of Ezerovo (to the south east of Parvomay town) a full skeleton of a prehistoric Deinotherium was also found in this area which is on display in Asenovgrad Paleontological Museum.
+Fossils of sea shells have been found in the limestone rocks near the village of Ezerovo (to the southeast of Parvomay town) a full skeleton of a prehistoric Deinotherium was also found in this area which is on display in Asenovgrad Paleontological Museum.

 Sometime from the 5th century BC to the 3rd century BC, this area became part of the Thracian Odrysian kingdom.
 In the quarters of Debar and Liybenovo on the outskirts of Parvomay town, archeologists have found Thracian mounds.
-By the 1st century AD, this part of Thrace was annexed by the Roman empire, and later it remained a part of its Eastern Roman Empire.
+By the 1st century AD, this part of Thrace was annexed by the Roman Empire, and later it remained a part of its Eastern Roman Empire.
 Roman graves dating to the period of the 1st–4th centuries have been also discovered around Parvomay.
-Through the history of Bulgaria the area has been Thracian, Greek, Roman, Byzantium, Slav, Bulgar and Ottoman.
+Throughout the history of Bulgaria, the area has been Thracian, Greek, Roman, Byzantium, Slav, Bulgar and Ottoman.

-Archaeological finds in 2004 2005 and 2006 relate to a Thracian cult complex of a collection of tribes known as the Odrysian kingdom in an area to the south of Dragoynovo at the Goliama Dragoyna peak.
+Archaeological finds in 2004, 2005, and 2006 relate to a Thracian cult complex of a collection of tribes known as the Odrysian kingdom in an area to the south of Dragoynovo at the Goliama Dragoyna peak.
 The peak of Goliama Dragoyna is the highest point in the area at 813,60 m.
 A high concentration of Thracian tumulus (burial mounds) have been found in the area.
 A golden ring was found in Ezerovo, near to Dragoyna archaeological site.
 The ring has an inscription in Thracian Language with Greek letters.
 It indicates that the relatives dedicate the ring to the deceased.
 Numerous dice were also found.

 A settlement was located close to the village of Dragoynovo near to Iskra.
 This religious complex is one of the many sacred places, established by the Thracians on high mountain peaks.
 Sanctuaries of this type originated and developed as religious centres in the period between the Late Bronze Age and the end of the Roman Empire.
 The sanctuary complex on Dragoyna peak was first studied and recorded in the first half of the 20th century since when the site has suffered at the hands of numerous treasure hunters.
 No formal archaeological excavations were conducted until 2004.
 Two periods of occupation have been identified from the archaeological evidence: